LinusBwana/alx_travel_app_0x00/alx_travel_app/README.md

 # Property Booking API

-A Django REST API for managing property rentals, bookings, and reviews - similar to Airbnb.
+A Django REST API for managing property rentals, bookings, and reviews in Kenya - similar to Airbnb.

 ## Features

-- **Property Management**: Create and manage rental properties
+- **Property Management**: Create and manage rental properties across Kenya
 - **User Bookings**: Book properties with date validation and conflict prevention
 - **Review System**: Rate and review properties after completed stays
-- **Data Seeding**: Generate sample data for testing
+- **Data Seeding**: Generate sample Kenyan property data for testing

 ## Models

-- **Property**: Rental listings with host, location, price, and details
+- **Property**: Rental listings with host, location, price in KES, and details
 - **Booking**: Reservations with dates, pricing, and status tracking
 - **Review**: User reviews with ratings (1-5 stars) and comments